Deploy an External Load Balancer with Oracle Cloud Native Environment

 [oracle@devops-node ~]$

 *Note: It takes approximately 2-3 minutes before the NotReady status displays.
-Please repeat the kubectl get nodes command if necessary until the status changes from Ready to NotReady.
+If necessary, please repeat the kubectl get nodes command until the status changes from Ready to NotReady.

 Wait until the Status section turns Green and confirms the Instance is Running.